jamulussoftware/jamuluswebsite/wiki/en/Server-Troubleshooting.md

 ### Nobody can connect to my Server - but I can connect locally

 Some ISPs are using techniques like [Address plus Port (A+P)](https://en.wikipedia.org/wiki/Address_plus_Port) or [Carrier-grade NAT (CGN)](https://en.wikipedia.org/wiki/Carrier-grade_NAT) to conserve address space.
-This makes it impossible to host services like Jamulus at home (and may mean you also cannot see Server lists in your client, or you may be missing [some specific Servers](https://sourceforge.net/p/llcon/discussion/server/thread/f72b293af0/)).
+This makes it impossible to host services like Jamulus at home (and may mean you also cannot see Server lists in your Client, or you may be missing [some specific Servers](https://sourceforge.net/p/llcon/discussion/server/thread/f72b293af0/)).

 To detect if CGN is the issue, go to your router's configuration screen (typically, 192.168.X.X) and look at the WAN Status page.
 If your listed IPv4 address does not match with the address you see [here](https://ifconfig.me), then this means CGN may be enabled.
 Or if you experience problems such as being unable to [connect to Servers or an empty Server list](https://sourceforge.net/p/llcon/discussion/533517/thread/b3eea395c4/) this may also be an indicator that your ISP is the problem too.